What Are The Best Seats to Book When Flying With Children?

 Bulkhead seats

 Many parents consider these the best seats on a plane when flying with children.
 These seats offer the most additional room in any area on the aircraft.
-You can stretch out more, and your kids may have a little more freedom of movement.
+You can stretch out more, and your kids may have more freedom of movement.
 If you are breastfeeding, you will be able to remain more concealed if you want privacy.

 Opposite aisle seats